GoogleChrome/chrome-extensions-samples/samples/webserver/README.md

 This sample is a demonstration of Chrome's new networking stack.
 Chrome has the ability to listen on a tcp port AND to accept.

+Note: An example of a Chrome App with TLS Enabled HTTP Server can be found at                                https://github.com/Rise-Vision/chrome-app-tls-server

 ## APIs
 * [Sockets](https://developer.chrome.com/apps/sockets_tcpServer)